come learn how

 We do the best we can to plan each day, but ultimately Mother Nature makes the final decision and no day will be alike!
 Weather conditions will dictact if/when we go out on the water.
 If conditions do not permit boat travel, we will be exploring all that Fidalgo has to offer or ferry to another island for new adventures.

-Students arrive no later than 8:45 a.m. to Skyline Marina where the day begins with a fun and brief review of boating safety, the day's schedule, the specific citizen science protocol and research that will be conducted, the marine animals to search for, and a short journaling activity.
+Students arrive no later than 7:45 a.m. to Skyline Marina where the day begins with our daily lesson.
+We will discuss the focus lesson of the day, talk about what we hope to see that day, review the specific citizen science protocol participants will be helping with, understand the purpose of the research that will be conducted, and end with a short journaling activity.

 On board and departing marina to help with the first citizen science project!
 First up is the Tufted Puffin (Fratercula cirrhata) survey at Smith Island (weather permitting)!
 Students will follow protocols developed by WDFW's Tufted Puffin Reovery Plan to help establish population trends that help provide valuable information for the WA state status report through our boat-based surveys.

 On the way there we further review and discuss protocols as we enjoy the incredible Salish Sea!
 We also are always looking for any marine flora and fauna.
 When we find it, we stop and spend time observing, identifying an animal's behavior, dicussing its scientific and common names.
 After arriving to Smith Island Aquatic Reserve, we begin our survey!